 Price: Zoho’s standard plan starts at $12/user per month for unlimited contacts and scales up from there.

 As you might guess from their name, Pipedrive is a strong pipeline management tool.
 Their CRM offers activity and goal tracking, sales forecasting and reporting as well as email integration.
+You can read more about this integration here.
 Their platform focuses on activity-based selling so their tools are there to help you follow up consistently and automatically.
 Pipedrive’s visual sales pipeline makes it super easy to see exactly what action you need to be taking and when.

 Price: Their baseline Essential package starts at $12.50/user per month, billed annually and scales based on the features you need.